 Rides for Toddlers and Under 5s at Lightwater Valley

-The good thing about Lightwater Valley is that all the rides and attractions which are suitable for children aged 1 – 5 are marked in green on the park map.
+The good thing about Lightwater Valley is that height restrictions are included next to all the rides on the park map.
 This makes it really easy to see, at a glance, which rides are suitable for toddlers and pre-schoolers so you can plan your day accordingly.

 This is a massive interactive play area which my boys absolutely loved.
 They spotted this as soon as we arrived, and were asking all day when they could go and play in the playground.
 They loved the slides, tubes, climbing walls, poles and rope bridges and spent ages playing here.
 It was a nice sunny day when we visited, so my husband and I were quite happy to sit on the bench around the playground watching them play.
 The ground of the play area was made out of really soft spongy material so it was perfect for toddlers who may be a bit unsteady on their feet.

 The circus was in town during our visit to Lightwater Valley.
 There were 3 shows a day, and at just 30 mins long they were the perfect for time for toddlers and young children.
 There were clowns, upside down jugglers, an amazing contortionist and lots of water and custard pies!

 My boys really enjoyed exploring the Bird Of Prey Centre which is located next to the Play Area.
 Here you can see a wide variety of species of owls and other birds of prey, and watch them fly during the Falconry Sessions.
 There are also other (non bird) animals at the Birds of Prey Centre too including rabbits and snakes which you can see too.

 Eagle’s Creek Farm

 Animal lovers will love jumping onboard one of the Eagle Creek tractors, and going on a ride around the Lightwater Valley farm.
 You can see pigs, ponies goats and donkeys from the comfort of your own tractor!